 Resources like How Parents Can Teach Financial Skills to Their Children and Teaching Financial Literacy at Home offer tips for families to start early.

 Being financially literate means knowing how to plan ahead.
-Whether saving for a car, college, or retirement, setting clear goals makes it easier to stay on track.
+Whether saving for a car, college, or retirement, setting clear goals makes it easier to make informed financial decisions.

 Credit cards are a common part of financial life, but they can either help or hurt depending on how you use them.